TimMilesCox/masmx/masmx.7r3/src/README.txt

 		options for Microsoft MS assert INTEL automatically

-	-DSUSE	is necessary for any Linux to avoid a function name clash
+	-DSUSE	is necessary for any clang compiler system to avoid a function name clash readline()

 	unsigned char is necessary
 	unsigned char options on platforms so far are